Table of Contents

 However, early Judaism wasn’t monotheistic.
 The earliest beliefs of the Israelites were categorically polytheistic.
 It took thousands of years for those beliefs to eventually become more henotheistic (henotheism being the worship of one god among a pantheon of other real gods), then monolatristic (monolatry being the worship of one god against a pantheon of other real but “evil” gods worshipped by other societies).

 It wasn’t until the 6th-7th century that Judaism started becoming monotheistic and the Israelites began to believe in their one true God and viewing other gods as not ‘real’ gods.

 Because of this evolution of Judaism, it can be considered the “oldest monotheistic religion”, because it is monotheistic today and it is older than Zoroastrianism.
 However, on the other hand, Zoroastrianism was monotheistic from the start, before Judaism became monotheistic, and therefore can be said to be the “first monotheistic religion”.

-Impact of Zoroastrianism on European Societies
+Impact of Zoroastrianism on Greek Thought

 One lesser-known interaction between Zoroastrianism and European cultures occurred in Greece.
 As the conquest of the Persian Empire eventually reached the Balkans and Greece, the concept of Free Will made its way there too.
-For reference, the first comprehensive and militaristic contact between the two societies was in 507 BCE but there were minor non-militaristic contacts and trade before that as well.
+For reference, the first comprehensive and militaristic contact between the two societies was in 507 BCE, but there were minor non-militaristic contacts and trade before that as well.